 A user, who participates in a group communication, shall be able to initiate and conduct a short person-to-person discussion with another group participant, without losing more of the group communication than absolutely necessary.

-A user, who participates in a group communication, should be able to initiate and conduct a short person-to-person discussion with any PoC user, without losing more of the group communication than absolutely necessary.
+A user, who participates in a group communication, should be able to initiate and conduct a short person-to-person discussion with any PoC User, without losing more of the group communication than absolutely necessary.

 A person-to-person conversation by a group participant shall not affect in any way the other group participants.